mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 ### Alignment of the Two Datasets

 The algorithm for finding correspondences relies on the angles between cell division directions in the embryos.
 Achieving a good alignment between the two embryos/datasets is critical for obtaining high-quality results.
-To facilitate this, three slightly different methods have been implemented for computing the alignment:
+To facilitate this, three slightly different methods have been implemented for computing the alignment.

+(Note: The term *"root cell"* is frequently used below.
+It simply refers to cells visible in the first time point of the cell tracking dataset.
+These cells serve as the starting nodes - commonly called "roots" - of lineage trees.
+Biologically, they are not unique; if recording began earlier, a different set of cells would be designated as root cells.)

 #### 1. Fixed Spatial Registration Based on Root Cells